 Fact: Your book marketing plan will make or break your book’s success.

-No matter what your end goal is for your book – to build a writing career, grow a business, or impact thousands of lives – the consensus is clear: Effective book marketing is key to your book’s success.
+No matter what your writing goals are (to build a writing career, grow a business, or impact thousands of lives) the consensus is clear: Effective book marketing is key to your book’s success.